 For campaigns where you pay for conversions, your daily spend may exceed your average daily budget by more than 2 times.

 So now you know how Google Ads works.
 Now let's make sure it's a good fit for you.

 Which online marketing option is right for you?

 When you advertise with Google Ads, you're making a financial investment in your business.
 But it takes more than just money to see success.
 It's also vital that you invest time to regularly check in on your Google Ads account and make adjustments until you're satisfied with your return on investment.

 Here's a rundown of what it takes to manage a successful Google Ads account.
 If you don't think you can dedicate the necessary time or budget to Google Ads, don't worry!
 We'll point you to Google's other services that can get your business in front of the right customers, without stretching your limits.

 Plan on signing in to your Google Ads account at least once each week.
 How much time you'll spend there varies, but budget between 30 minutes to an hour per week to check on how your ads and keywords are doing, and make any adjustments to boost performance.

 Just like with anything new, it might take a little extra time at first to learn the ropes.
 We encourage you to continue with the 2 remaining guides in this series.
 They'll walk you through building the right Google Ads campaign based on your goals and tracking and improving your results as quickly as possible.

-Get started with AdWords Express.
+Get started with Smart campaigns.